Allegheny-Computer-Science-103-S2018/cs103-S2018-lab1-starter/README.md

 This assignment requires a programmer to implement a static web site using the Markdown programming language.
-Specifically, you will create a web site with headers, paragraphs, a link, and an unordered list.
+Specifically, you will create a web site with headers, subheaders, paragraphs, a link, and an unordered list.
 Then, you will use a Markdown conversion tool, called [Pandoc](https://pandoc.org/) to convert your Markdown to HTML and then run a web server to provide local access to the static web site.
 Finally, you will note the differences in the display of the Markdown on GitHub and the web site created by your local server.

 The programmer is also responsible for writing a reflection, stored in the file `writing/reflection.md`, that responds to the questions in the assignment sheet